Northfield House where Alastair grew up

 In 1914, he met Alice Barr Stevenson and on the 29 May 1915, Constance May was born in Burnley.
 He never spoke of her to me and the circumstances surrounding their relationship remain a mystery.
 Had his relationship with Ione ended?
 They had seemed very much in love but perhaps obstacles remained in their path.
 For whatever reasons, Franz had met someone else and at the age of 24, he was now a father.
 He had married Alice on the 14 April, 1915, six weeks before Constance’s birth, so he was doing the correct thing in the circumstances.
 She was named after the wife of Franz’s Uncle George Sherwood, the renowned artist of the Newlyn School.
 Evidently a favourite aunt of Franz.

 Alice was the youngest of two daughters born to Thomas and Christiana.
+She was born on Sept 23, 1892.
 Thomas was a joiner, hailing from Scotland, like Franz’s father, and Christiana was from Liverpool.
 Alice died early in 1917, leaving Franz a widower with an eighteen month old daughter.
 He had been listed missing, thought shot down, around this time.
 So poor Alice may have passed away, thinking her husband dead.
 The following year, Ione’s mother passed away, and some time later, or even before, she and Franz got together again.

 This had been a very difficult period for Franz.
 As well as losing Alice so young, he had lost three brothers in the war.
 1919 was a devastating year with his mother Sarah dying, relatively young at sixty three, and also his beloved uncle George Sherwood Hunter and his aunt Constance Mary.
 He was approaching thirty years of age and must have wondered what more could happen.
 Franz had used his engineering skills during the war as a Sergeant Mechanic at Castle Bromwich, inspecting the Handley bombers and going out on test flights.
 After the war, both he and Roddy Chaddock-Lowndes worked for Sherwood Hunter’s engineering firm.